Play Integrity API

 Play Integrity API (formerly known as SafetyNet) consists of several application programming interfaces (APIs) offered by the Google Play Services to support security sensitive applications and enforce DRM.
 Currently, these APIs include device integrity verification, app verification, recaptcha and web address verification.
 It uses an environment called DroidGuard to perform the attestation.

 Attestation

 The SafetyNet Attestation API, one of the APIs under the SafetyNet umbrella, provides verification that the integrity of the device is not compromised.
-In practice, non-official ROMs such as LineageOS fail the hardware attestation and thus prevent the user from using a non-compliant ROM with third-party apps (mainly banking) that require the API.
+In practice, non-official ROMs such as LineageOS fail the attestation and thus prevent the user from using a non-compliant ROM with third-party apps (mainly banking) that require the API.

 Due to this, some consider this a monopolistic practice deterring the entrance of competing mobile operating systems in the market.

 It requires a network connection to Google servers and validates the hardware signatures.
 Amongst the checks, the API looks for bootloader unlock status, ROM signatures, kernel strings, it also uses AVB2.0 and dm-verity attestations.
 Upon successful checks, Google Play will mark the device as Certified.
 The attestation runs in an environment called DroidGuard (com.google.android.gms.unstable).